embedded-dev-research/ITLabAI/README.md

 * Simplified AlexNet for 28×28 grayscale images

-* Parallel computing via Intel TBB (Threading Building Blocks)
+* Parallel computing via Intel OneTBB (Threading Building Blocks)

 * Pre-trained model: AlexNet-model.h5 included
 ## **Some files used to create the library**